 If the ax is dull and its edge unsharpened, more strength is needed, but skill will bring success.

 Axes are meant to be used when they are sharp and efficient.
-Ideally, an axe would be honed before every use so that the work can be completed with ease and accuracy.
-We are like an axe, the tool of God to complete his purposes here.
+Ideally, an axe should be honed before every use so that the work can be completed with ease and accuracy.
+We are like axes, the tools of God to complete his purposes here.
 There are times when we will feel so sharp in the work we do for him, and there are times when we will feel incredibly dull.
-During those times, we have two options.
+During the latter times, we have two options.
 The first option is to try and power through on our own.
 Maybe that will be sufficient to complete the task, but maybe it will lead us to failure.
 The other option is to exercise wisdom and focus on getting that axe sharp again before wielding it.
 This requires that we check our faith and our relationship with God.
-He does not set us up to fail.
-If God gives us work to do, He certainly will provide whatever we need to complete that work.
+We know that He does not set us up to fail.
+If God gives us work to do, He certainly will provide whatever we need to complete the task.
 Our responsibility is to remain faithful in relying on God to keep us sharp.

 While we cannot assure that we will not become dull at one point or another, there are things we can do to minimize the dullness.
-It is critical for the Christian to be anchored in the word, in prayer and in worship.
-If we analyze things in a base level, we are here to complete the work that God has ordained for us.
-This means that we are simply walking out his plan.
+It is critical for the Christian to be anchored in the word, in prayer, and in worship.
+If we analyze things on a base level, we are here to complete the work that God has ordained for us.
+This means that we simply are walking out his plan.
 We know that we have a good Father who gives us good gifts, and He sets us up for success.
-We can trust that if we lean on him in all things He will provide what we need to be successful in our work.
+We can trust that, if we lean on him in all things, He will provide what we need to be successful in our work.
 Father, make us tools who work to remain sharp, and give us the wisdom and faith to seek You when we feel dull.